syeandel/Einstein_IFE/README.md

 LAMMPS is run in each sub-directory.

-Each run will produce a file called `FE_integral.txt' which prints the current value of the surface tension in J/m<sup>2</sup>.
+Each run will produce a file called `FE_integral.txt` which prints the current value of the surface tension in J/m<sup>2</sup>.

 Collecting the final values from each `FE_integral.txt` into a table: